antonmi/job_reactor/README.markdown

 Remember, your jobs will be run inside EventMachine reactor!
 You can easily use the power of async nature of EventMachine.
 Use asynchronous [em-http-request][6], [em-websocket][7], [etc.], [etc.], and [etc].
 7. Thread safe
 Eventmachine reactor loop runs in one thread.
 So the code in jobs executed in the given node is absolutely threadsafe.
+The only exception is 'defer' job, when you tell the node to run job in EM.defer block (so job will be executed in separate thread).
 8. Deferred and periodic jobs
 -----------------------------
 You can use deferred jobs which will run 'after' some time or 'run_at' given time.